CAADO/DH-W4/notes.md

 errors everywhere, but it seems to be working fine, so...

 trying a couple of fixes, my R seems to be missing some installs.

+yea, everything seems to have gone wrong here.
+My R is throwing out "could not find function "read_cvs"